ylochman/cloud-infrastructure/README.md

 `docker container stop $(docker container ls -f "name=ylochman-cloud-infra" -q)` .

 ## 3. & 5.
 Deploy an application with Minikube
-Go to `deploy-kubernetes`
+Clone this repository and go to `deploy-kubernetes`

 Run `chmod +x ./create-deploy-cloud.sh ./create-deploy-local.sh ./stop-deploy.sh`

-To deploy an application from local image run `./create-deploy-local.sh -mb`
+To deploy an application:

-To deploy an application from cloud registry run `./create-deploy-cloud.sh -m`
+- from cloud registry run `./create-deploy.sh -m`
+- from local image simply add options `-l` and `-b`:  `./create-deploy.sh -mlb`.

 Here:

-- `-m` is to first start minikube
+`-m` is to first start minikube

+`-l` is to deploy an application from local image

-- `-b` is to build docker image locally before runing.
+`-b` is to build docker image locally before runing

 To stop application run `./stop-depoly.sh -m`.
 Here `-m`is to stop minikube.